ProfElements/DynaTech/README.md

 - **Dragon Egg Generator** - Generates energy from the warmth of a dragon egg.
 (Place the dragon egg on top)
 - **Chipping Generator** - Generates energy from damaged and or durability based items
 - **Culinary Generator** - Generates energy from food energy, suports Exotic Garden Food in the Food Category.
+- **Stardust Reactor** - Generates energy from Star Dust, and lots of it
 ## Tools
 - **Picnic Basket** - Its an upgraded Cooler.
 It can eat any ExoticGarden custom foods, or just regular vanilla foods, it has a configurable blacklist in the items.yml
 - **Electrical Stimulator** - Feed the player for energy.